hodgespodge/foxy-unity-docker/README.md

 **Setup**

 - If you have a .ulf license file already, copy it to the shared folder.
-Otherwise license instructions will be provided later.
+Otherwise license instructions will be provided upon running the container.
 - The shared volume is shared between the container and the local host.
 The shared readme has a few commands you can run in the container.

 build the docker with: